rse/unix-under-windows/README.md

     - `exec sudo usermod -d /c/Users/$USER $USER`

    > Notice: Don't panic, we have to `exec` the command here to release the current user's processes
-   > and this way let `usermod` proceeed.
+   > and this way let `usermod` proceed.
 This will immediately close the Unix terminal, of course.

 ## Configure Unix Shell Environment